Part 1 of 2

 approximately 100 faith groups in the LDS Restorationist movement.
 The survey

-may have been prompted by Mitt Romney, a Republican Mormon, who is running for the
+may have been prompted by Mitt Romney, a Republican Mormon, who ran unsuccessfully for the

 presidency in 2008.